 Rep. Susan Davis Introduces Bill to Give Members of Military Full Access to Supreme Court

-WASHINGTON, D.C. - The words on the United States Supreme Court building read “Equal Justice Under Law.”
-Yet some servicemembers are denied access to our nation’s highest court.
+The words on the United States Supreme Court building read “Equal Justice Under Law.”
+Yet some service members are denied access to the nation’s highest court.
 To correct this inequity in the military justice system, Congresswoman Susan Davis (D-CA) introduced legislation to grant these service members access to the Supreme Court.

-The Equal Justice for Our Military Act would grant servicemembers the right to appeal for Supreme Court review in cases where they face dismissal, discharge, or confinement for a year or more.
-It would also allow the Supreme Court discretionary review of certain cases.
+The Equal Justice for Our Military Act would eliminate this disparity by allowing all court-martialed service members facing dismissal, discharge or confinement for a year or more to appeal for Supreme Court review.
+The bill would also allow the Supreme Court discretionary review of certain cases.